-“Each molecule is assigned a molecular weight, which inversely relates to how deep the molecule can penetrate the skin,” says Allawh.
+“Each molecule is assigned a molecular weight, which inversely relates to how deep the molecule can penetrate the skin,” Allawh says.
 The lower the molecular weight, the deeper the molecules can go.

-“A high molecular weight hyaluronic acid is more likely to create a film on the skin surface rather than penetrate deeper into the skin,” adds Allawh.
+“A high molecular weight hyaluronic acid is more likely to create a film on the skin surface rather than penetrate deeper into the skin,” Allawh adds.

-It’s therefore less likely to have a lasting effect compared to a lower molecular weight acid.
+In other words, its effect may not last as long as that of a lower molecular weight acid.
 And, as Thomas points out, “substances with larger molecules often have trouble showing results.”

-These fillers produce more effective anti-aging results than topical products, but they do come with possible side effects, like bruising and swelling.
+These fillers produce more effective aging support than topical products, but they do come with possible side effects, like bruising and swelling.

-When searching for a good hyaluronic acid product, there are a few things to remember.
+When searching for a good hyaluronic acid product, it can help to keep a few things in mind.

-First, says Thomas, that hyaluronic acid is best used in any product that aims to moisturize.
+First, Thomas says, know that hyaluronic acid is best used in products that aim to moisturize.

-Second, you should avoid anything with harsh ingredients like alcohol and fragrance or anything with a high acid concentration.
+Second, avoid anything with harsh ingredients like alcohol and fragrance, or anything with a high acid concentration.

-“The majority of over-the-counter (OTC) cosmetic creams, lotions, and serums are water-based and contain less than 2% hyaluronic acid,” explains Frey.
+“The majority of over-the-counter (OTC) cosmetic creams, lotions, and serums are water based and contain less than 2 percent hyaluronic acid,” Frey explains.

 And third, any decent moisturizer must be able to stop water leaving the skin and evaporating into the air.
 As Frey says, “the most effective moisturizers also contain ingredients called occlusives” that do just that.